 Composition I introduces students to the conventions of academic writing.
-In this class, you will write substantially, producing short and long essays, research-based writing, discussion posts, and revisions of your work.
-You will also analyze a variety of texts, including scholarly articles, and employ active reading strategies.
+Students in this class write substantially, producing short and long essays, research-based writing, discussion posts, and revisions of their work.
+Students also read and discuss a variety of texts, including scholarly articles, and employ active reading strategies.
 This course emphasizes the writing process (prewriting, drafting, and revision), collaboration, and the fundamentals of research and citation.
-Students who complete this course should feel prepared to write in academic and professional settings.
-NOTE: This course is taught online, and to be successful students must work independently and use time-management skills to complete the required assignments.
+Students who complete it should feel prepared to write in academic and professional settings.
+NOTE: This course is taught face-to-face and incorporates Supplemental Instruction (SI).